 Columbus Day Parade

-It's fitting that a city with a major street named Columbus Drive would have parade honoring Christopher Columbus and his journey to the Americas.
-The parade appropriate also takes place on the same street on Columbus Day each year.
+It's fitting that a city with a major street named Columbus Drive would have a parade honoring Christopher Columbus and his journey to the Americas.
+The parade appropriately also takes place on the same street on Columbus Day each year.

 04 of 10